-Policy # 200 GMEC Approval and Revision Dates: 5.19.2020 November 29, 2017
+Policy # 200

+GMEC Approval and Revision Dates: 5.19.2020

+November 29, 2017
-Resident Contract FY 21 - Exhibit "B"

-Synopsis of Paid and Unpaid Time
+Resident Contract FY 22 - Exhibit "B" Synopsis of Paid and Unpaid Time

 TYPE # DAYS CUMULATIVE (from year to year) PAID UNPAID COMMENTS Vacation PGY 1 10 No x Requests approved and vacation tracked per Program policy.
 PGY 2 and up 15 No х Partial time may be carried over from one year to the next by special request of the Program Director to the GMEC if extraordinary circumstances warrant.
 Holidays 6 No х Holiday coverage is determined by the Program Director and based on educational requisites and patient care needs.
-Personal Days 5 No х Available for personal, unforeseen emergencies or as permissable by programmatic policy.
+Personal Days 5 No x Available for personal, unforeseen emergencies or as permissable by programmatic policy.
 Conference Days 3-5 No х Per program policy Jury Duty Varies No х Approved per Program Director Bereavement Varies No х Paid days vary according to the nature of the loss.
-Check HR policy on the Intranet for most current information.
+Check HR policy on the Wellspring page for most current information.
 Sick Days Accrues at one day per month No х Time off available for personal illness.
 Paid up to amount accrued.
 Resident must follow program protocol regarding call outs due to illness.
 Resident may be asked for physician's note.
 Days tracked per program policy.
-FMLA 12 work- weeks No х Please contact the GME Office-for HR representative info Family & Medical Leave Act (FMLA) available as unpaid time up to FMLA limits.
-Leave of Absence n/a No х Please contact your Program Director and the GME Office
+FMLA 12 work- weeks No х Please contact the GME Office-for HR representative information Family & Medical Leave Act (FMLA) available as unpaid time up to FMLA limits.
+Leave of Absence n/a No х Please contact your Program Director and the GME Office Parental Leave varies n/a Please contact your Program Director and the GME Office

-PLEASE READ THIS IMPORTANT NOTE:
+\\\PLEASE READ THIS IMPORTANT NOTE\\\

 The Program Director or designee is responsible for approving and tracking paid/unpaid time off.
-Each PD MUST ensure that time granted meets accreditation standards and/or applicable Board certification requirements which supercede Hospital policy if a discrepancy arises.
+Each PD MUST ensure that time granted meets accreditation standards and/or applicable Board certification requirements which supercede the program time off policy if a discrepancy arises.
 When total aggregate time off exceeds the boards requirements, the time in excess of those requirements may need to be made up to achieve educational or certification standards.
 Time may be made up with or without further remuneration to the Resident.
 The PD or designee maintains final approval of all requests for time off, except for request of carryover of partial vacation time due to extraordinary circumstances which must be approved by MLH GMEC.

 The PD has an affirmative obligation to provide a written policy regarding the impact of time off which is outside the norm, outside the programmatic policy and outside the requirements for Board certification.
-The Resident has an affirmative obligation to know & follow programmatic policy and the requirements for Board certification regarding requests for, changes to and implementation of each type of paid or unpaid time off.
+The Resident has an affirmative obligation to know & follow programmatic policy and the requirements for Board certification appplicable to the discipline regarding requests for changes to and implementation of each type of paid or unpaid time off.